anssip/rs-charts/README.md

 ## TODO

+- [ ] Fix timeline to not drow labels too close to each other
 - [ ] Use fonts and colors from the brand guide
 - [ ] Refactor to use the ChartManager
 - [ ] Add the ChartManager state wrapper